CBI conducts searches in connection with power project graft case flagged by Satya Pal Malik | Law-Order

 - India

-The CBI is conducting searches at 16 locations across India over the alleged graft flagged by former Jammu and Kashmir Governor Satya Pal Malik in awarding a contract for Rs 2,200 crore civil work for the Kiru Hydro Power Project in Kishtwar in 2019.
+The CBI conducted searches at 17 locations across India over the alleged graft flagged by former Jammu and Kashmir Governor Satya Pal Malik in awarding contract for Rs 2,200 crore civil work for the Kiru Hydro Power Project in Kishtwar in 2019, officials said on Wednesday.

-Officials on Wednesday said the search operations are spread across two places in Srinagar, five in Jammu, five in Delhi, three in Mumbai, and one in Patna at the premises of middlemen and associates involved in the project.
+The search operations were spread across two places in Srinagar, five in Jammu, five in Delhi, three in Mumbai, one in Patna and Darbhanga each at the premises of middlemen and associates involved in the project.

-In its three-month probe, the CBI has detected some financial transactions between the accused public servants, including the then Chairman of the Chenab Valley Power Projects (P) Ltd Navin Kumar Chaudhary, and middlemen, leading to a fresh round of searches, officials said.
+In its three-month probe, the CBI has detected some financial transactions between the accused public servants, including the then Chaiman of the Chenab Valley Power Projects (P) Ltd Navin Kumar Chaudhary and middlemen, leading to fresh round of searches, officials said.

-''During the investigation, evidence was found revealing the alleged role of middlemen, including the then chairman, and financial transactions between these middlemen and public servants, and accordingly, searches are being conducted at 16 locations,'' CBI spokesperson RC Joshi said.
+''During investigation, evidences were found revealing the alleged role of middlemen, including the then chairman, and financial transactions between these middlemen and public servants, and accordingly, searches are being conducted at 16 locations,'' CBI spokesperson R C Joshi said.

+The agency conducted searches at the premises of Rupen Patel, Chairman and Managing Director of Patel Engineering Ltd in Mumbai, Vijay Gupta, Rajesh Gupta, Amrendra Kumar Singh, Shahid Ahmed Kamili among others, officials added.

 ''After going to Kashmir, two files came to me (for clearance), one belonging to Ambani and another to an RSS-affiliated man who was a minister in the previous Mehbooba Mufti-led PDP-BJP coalition government and claimed to be very close to the prime minister (Narendra Modi),'' Malik had said.